Broker Review

 Is forex trading legal in Europe?

-Yes, forex trading is fully legal throughout Europe under MiFID II regulation.
+Yes, forex trading is fully legal throughout Europe under European regulation regulation.
 EU-regulated brokers must comply with strict client protection rules including negative balance protection and fund segregation.

 What is the minimum deposit for forex in Europe?